oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 For example, if you have an application in the model under `appDeployments` in the configmap, then you updated the configmap and removed from the `appDeployment` section, the Operator generates a model to delete the application, and online update will delete the application from the domain.
-The newly merged model (without the application) will be stored by the Operator for future use.
-While this work but in other case like the following will be problematic.
+The Operator will store the newly merged model (without the application) for future use.
+While this work but in other cases like the following will be problematic.

 For example, if you have a model in the current configmap: